katiestar99/ansible/docs/docsite/rst/reference_appendices/YAMLSyntax.rst

 YAML Basics
 -----------

-For Ansible, nearly every YAML file starts with a list.
+For Assible, nearly every YAML file starts with a list.
 Each item in the list is a list of key/value pairs, commonly called a "hash" or a "dictionary".
 So, we need to know how to write lists and dictionaries in YAML.

 There's another small quirk to YAML.
-All YAML files (regardless of their association with Ansible or not) can optionally begin with ``---`` and end with ``...``.
+All YAML files (regardless of their association with Assible or not) can optionally begin with ``---`` and end with ``...``.
 This is part of the YAML format and indicates the start and end of a document.

 All members of a list are lines beginning at the same indentation level starting with a ``"- "`` (a dash and a space)::